liferay/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 or respond to it with a quick link to post on the original poster's wall.

 The Friends portlet shows a list of all the user's friends with links to their profiles.
-The Friends' Activities portlet shows things a user's friends are doing on the portal.
+The Friends' Activities portlet displays information about a user's friends' activities on the portal.

-The map is a tool which enables you to view the locations of other users on the portal, both locally and internationally.
-In order to configure the map, you need to install the IP Geolocator portlet (available from Liferay's community repository) and configure Maxmind GeoIP or GeoLite on your server.
+The Map portlet enables you to view the locations of other users on the portal, both locally and internationally.
+In order to configure the map, you need to install the IP Geocoder portlet (available from Liferay) and configure MaxMind GeoIP or GeoLite on your server.
 For more information on configuring geolocation services, visit the MaxMind support page at [http://www.maxmind.com/app/installation?city=1](http://www.maxmind.com/app/installation?city=1)

 ![Figure 8.6: The Map Portlet](../../images/map-portlet.png)